axsuul/cookbook-monit/README.md

 Description
 ===========

-Provides a set of primitives for managing monit and associated monit configurations.
+Provides a set of primitives for managing monit and monit configurations.

 PLEASE NOTE - The resource/providers in this cookbook are under heavy development.
 An attempt is being made to keep the resource simple/stupid by starting with less